When you’re out and about in the colder months, there’s only one thing standing between you and the elements: the best women’s winter coat.

 |19.||Tom Ford||Most expensive|

-To help you find the jacket that’s best for you, check our style guide to choosing the best winter coats for women after the list.
+To help you find the jacket that’s best for you, check our style guide to choose the best winter coats for women after the list.

 Cuyana Short Wrap: Overall best women’s winter coat